-Many rooms are now listed on Airbnb, and have thus become far too expensive for students and other non-tourists.
+Many rooms formerly available to students are now listed on Airbnb, and have thus become far too expensive for students and other short stay visitors.

-Indeed, when it comes to student accomodation Amsterdam is the most expensive place in the Netherlands.
+Indeed, when it comes to student accommodation Amsterdam is the most expensive place in the Netherlands.

 Currently a number of real estate developers are working on projects that target students and expats.
 When those options become available, we will include them on this page.

 Regardless of why you want to move here, you need to start your search as early as possible.
 Don’t wait till the last minute.
 [Details about the Academic Year in Amsterdam]

 Where to Rent a Room in Amsterdam

 [Note that even in the English version, dates are written in this format: dd–mm–yyyy]

 The best-organized, and largest room rental site in the Netherlands.
 The link leads to the Amsterdam listings, but you can use Kamernet to find rooms for rent anywhere in the Netherlands.